psychogun/psychogun.github.io/docs/linux/ELK-stack-on-Ubuntu-with-pfSense.md

 ### BEATS
 Elastic produce a full range of log shippers known as ‘Beats’ which run as lightweight agents on the source devices and transmit data to a destination either running Elasticsearch or Logstash.
-If you are using Beats you can do this to make it use SSL to encrypt the communication between the Beat agent and Logstash:
+If you are using Beats you can do this to make Beats use SSL to encrypt the communication between the Beat agent and Logstash:

 ```bash
 elk@stack:/etc/ssl$ sudo openssl req -x509 -nodes -newkey rsa:2048 -days 365 -keyout logstash-forwarder.key -out logstash-forwarder.crt -subj /CN=stack.hb.local